-Zy’mir Blythe comes from a neighborhood heavily affected by gun violence, where deaths and funerals are commonplace - on the streets, and even in schools.
+Zy’mir Blythe comes from a neighborhood heavily affected by gun violence, where deaths and are commonplace—on the streets, and even in schools.

 “Every day, or every other day, you hear that someone got shot, or at night you hear gunshots.
-Gunfire is always around our neighborhood … If something happens in school, gun violence can [result from it].
-If conflict arises at school, it can just be a fight, and then turn into a shooting.
+Gunfire is always around our neighborhood … If something happens in school, gun violence can [result from it] … It can just be a fight, and then turn into a shooting.

 “A while ago, one of my friends was killed in the park by accident.
-One of my other friends was playing with a gun, and he killed him by accident.
+One of my other friends was playing with a gun, and he killed him.

-“It’s scary - you think will you be next or something like that.
-So I just stay out of the way and stay in the books… Sometimes you want to hang out in the streets, do stuff you’re not supposed to do.
-But I know I have a goal, I’m trying to make it out of the hood.”
+“It’s scary—you think, will [I] be next, or something like that.
+So I just stay out of the way and stay in the books … Sometimes you want to hang out in the streets, do stuff you’re not supposed to do.
+But I know I have a goal—I’m trying to make it out of the hood.”

 “At funerals, I see [my friends] experiencing the same pain that I’m going through.
 I guess they feel the same as I do.

 “I’m so used to going to funerals, it’s crazy.
 You go to a funeral, you see the same people.
 Everyone is coming together and we’re trying to stop [the violence] but we can’t.
 At the funeral, everyone is crying, because we are losing young people left and right.”

 “Stay in school, stay out of the streets.
 Find some activity or extracurricular program that can keep you focused, and away from the streets.
 Don’t do drugs.
 I don’t smoke weed, or drink, or do anything like that.
 [My advice is] basically stay on the straight and narrow path.”

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -